habhabhabs/fyp4/README.md

 - Sumerian project (latest, manual archive)
 - Python script for gesture recognition, to activate chatbot using gestures
   - Using OpenCV and pynput
+- Backup of Lex intents

-Dissertation repo for this project, please fork: https://github.com/habhabhabs/fyp4-interactive-dissertation
+Dissertation repo for this project, please clone/fork: https://github.com/habhabhabs/fyp4-interactive-dissertation